michalmalinowski87/photo/docs/frontend-architecture.md

 # Frontend Architecture

-This document describes the frontend architecture, component structure, and authentication patterns used in PhotoHub.
+This document describes the frontend architecture, component structure, and authentication patterns used in PhotoCloud.

 ## Overview

-PhotoHub uses a composable component architecture with shared React components for gallery views.
+PhotoCloud uses a composable component architecture with shared React components for gallery views.
 Both the photographer dashboard and client gallery applications use the same UI components, configured differently based on authentication mode.

 ## Architecture Principles